KRTirtho/spotube/README.md

 Following are the features that currently spotube offers:

 - Open Source
+- Anonymous/Guest Login
+- Cross platform
-- No telementry, diagnostics or user data collection
+- No telemetry, diagnostics or user data collection
 - Lightweight & resource friendly
 - Native performance (Thanks to Flutter+Skia)
 - Playback control is on user's machine instead of server based